-The resident must submit a written request (including emailed requests) or make a request by phone for a grievance hearing to the PHA within five business days of the tenant's receipt of the summary of the informal settlement.
+The resident must submit a written request (including emailed requests) for a grievance hearing to the HACW within five business days of the tenant's receipt of the summary of the informal settlement.

-If the complainant does not request a hearing, the PHA's disposition of the grievance under the informal settlement process will become final.
-However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest the PHA's action in disposing of the complaint in an appropriate judicial proceeding.
+If the complainant does not request a hearing, the HACW's disposition of the grievance under the informal settlement process will become final.
+However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest the HACW's action in disposing of the complaint in an appropriate judicial proceeding.